Monday, April 27, 2020

 Orange Bitters

 Add all the ingredients aside from the bitters to a shaker tin without ice.
-Dry shake vigorously, add ice, hard shake even more vigorously until the drink is chilled and foamy.
+Dry shake vigorously, add ice, and hard shake even more vigorously until the drink is chilled and foamy.
 Strain into a chilled coupe glass.
 Add a few drops of bitters on top of the foam for garnish and aromatics.

-"Come all you no hopers, you jokers and rogues
+"Come all you no-hopers, you jokers and rogues

-We're on the road to nowhere, let's find out where it goes
+We're on the road to nowhere; let's find out where it goes

-It might be a ladder to the stars, who knows?
+It might be a ladder to the stars.
+Who knows?

-Come all you no hopers, you jokers and rogues"
+Come all you no-hopers, you jokers and rogues."

 - Fisherman's Friends